Warner and Swasey Observatory: History

-The observatory was originally built by Worcester R. Warner and Ambrose Swasey, owners of Warner & Swasey Company, which made precision instruments and telescopes in the late 19th and early 20th centuries.
-They became trustees of the Case School of Applied Science (later renamed to Case Institute of Technology), and built an observatory in East Cleveland, which they gave to the school in 1919.
-This original observatory building was located on Taylor Road four miles east of the university campus and housed a 9.5-inch refractor, and was dedicated in 1920.
+The observatory was originally built by Worcester Reed Warner and Ambrose Swasey, owners of Warner & Swasey Company, which made precision instruments, machine tools, and telescopes in the late 19th and early 20th centuries.
+They also built their own private observatory between their neighboring houses in East Cleveland.
+When they became trustees of the Case School of Applied Science (later renamed to Case Institute of Technology), they gave the observatory to the school in 1919.
+The school's observatory building was located on Taylor Road four miles east of the university campus and housed a 9.5-inch refractor, and was dedicated in 1920.
 The building was designed by the firm of Walker and Weeks.
 In subsequent years the observatory grew to house several more telescopes and instruments, such as the 24-inch Burrell Schmidt telescope, as well as an astronomical library and public lecture hall.

 In the 1950s, it became apparent that the light pollution from Cleveland was beginning to make cutting-edge research impossible from the East Cleveland site.
 A new site was constructed 30 miles to the east in Geauga County, known today as the Nassau Station, and the Burrell Schmidt telescope was moved to this location.
 In order to compensate for the move, a 36-inch telescope was soon installed at the Taylor Road facility.

 In 1978, the Astronomy Department of Case Western Reserve University made a deal with the Association of Universities for Research in Astronomy (AURA) to build a new observatory at Kitt Peak National Observatory to house the Burrell Schmidt.
 The telescope was moved from Ohio to Arizona in May 1979, and in 1980 the 36-inch reflector on Taylor Road was moved to the Nassau Station.
 This meant no further astronomical work was done at the Taylor Road facility, and as a result the faculty and resources of the original observatory were moved to the main campus of Case Western Reserve University in 1982.
 The Taylor Road facility was sold in 1983, was abandoned, and remained neglected until 2005 when it was sold to a couple who planned to convert the building into a residence.
 The plans stalled when its new owner was convicted of mortgage fraud and sent to prison in 2007.

 Currently, the observatory building is abandoned.